cyberfreaq/kali-prep/README.md

 # Roadmap
 - [ ] Add a check if a tool is already installed
+- [ ] Automatically activate and deactivate virtual environments when running a tool
 - [ ] Add update routines for installed tools(?)
 - [ ] Modularize script (folder "tools" with an entry per tool)
 - [ ] Add jconsole